taplytics/Taplytics-Android-SDK/README.md

 _Taplytics is a native mobile A/B testing platform that helps you optimize your Android app!_

+_Visual editing is now available for your Android apps.
+Try it on text, buttons and more!_

 **Current Version**: 1.1.0

 ## Project Setup